jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 You could also show colors sorted by similarity to help expose inconsistencies and opportunities to normalize the design.

-## Wrap Up

-While this is not a complete replacement for human written documentation, and creating guidelines around color usage requires carefully considered writing, using an automated tool to generate source-code-derived documentation for things like color values can help create a better living style guide.
+While this is not a complete replacement for human written documentation, and creating guidelines around color usage requires carefully considered writing, using automated tooling to generate source-code-derived documentation for things like color values can help create better living style guides.